sjgiorgi/VLA_webapp/README.txt

   - change imports to explicit relative import type
   - Redirect /vla/ to /VLA/
   - allow saving of simulation image to be dynamic (save to folder titled after username and lab name)

-  PREVIOUS COMMITS:
-  - allow TextFields to contain HTML
-  - added 'video' option for TheoryElement, SimulationElement, and HardwareElement
-  - added equipment to Laboratory
-  - added powerset search for Q&A

   TODO (PRIORITY):
   - add table option to TheoryElement, SimulationElement, and HardwareElement